 Dental disease - failure to chew food adequately resulting in a blockage of the gut:

-- Dental disease is more common in older donkeys.
-Suspect teeth problems if donkeys are 'quidding' (dropping part chewed feed) or drooling saliva.
+- Suspect dental problems if donkeys are 'quidding' (dropping part chewed feed) or drooling saliva

-- Ensure regular faecal worm egg counts are carried out to determine if your donkeys require treating for worms
+- Arrange regular faecal worm egg counts to check if your donkey needs treating for worms

 - Trickle feed' your donkey.